akochnev/ocp4-upi-helpernode/quickstart.md

 cd ocp4-upi-helpernode
 ```

 Edit the [vars.yaml](./vars.yaml) file with the mac addresses of the "blank" VMs.
-Get the Mac addresses with this command running from your hypervisor host:
+Get the MAC addresses with this command from a terminal session on your hypervisor host:

 ```
 for i in bootstrap master{0..2} worker{0..1}
 do
-  echo -ne "${i}\t" ; virsh dumpxml ocp4-${i} | grep "mac address" | cut -d\' -f2
+  echo -ne "ocp4-${i}\t" ; virsh dumpxml ocp4-${i} | grep "mac address" | cut -d\' -f2
 done
 ```

-## Run the playbook
+## Run the ansible playbook

-Run the playbook to setup your helper node
+Run the ansible playbook to setup your helper node

 ```
 ansible-playbook -e @vars.yaml tasks/main.yml
 ```

-After it is done run the following to get info about your environment and some install help
+After the playbook has completed, execute `helpernodecheck` to get info about your environment and some install help

 ```